 I am the school's professional counsellor and an accredited member of the British Association for Counselling & Psychotherapy.
 I have been working as a counsellor for more than eight years and have particular experience with children and young people.
 Combining my academic knowledge with first-hand experience, I deliver the Youth MHFA course and tailor-made CPD sessions to other schools and organisations on topics surrounding mental health.
 I also deliver whole school assemblies/workshops directly to students about topics relating to their emotional wellbeing.

 The school-based service brings counselling to students in a place that is familiar, safe and secure.
 If students are able to receive the right emotional support at the time, they will have a greater opportunity to work towards their full potential.

 What is Counselling?

 Counselling is a way of helping students with personal issues and difficulties.
 It gives them the opportunity to increase self-awareness and helps them understand their own problems, as well as developing strategies to cope with change.
 Students may see me for a variety of reasons, such as bereavement, self-image and self-esteem, relationship issues, anxiety and stress, gender and sexuality, feelings of loneliness and isolation and generalised feelings of unhappiness.

-Please speak to your child’s House Leader if you have any queries.
+Please speak to your child’s Head of House if you have any queries.

 Mrs J Morton-Brown School-Based Counsellor